50 Fashion Secrets Personal Stylists Won’t Tell You for Free

 Sunglasses hide a thousand sins

-“There’s a reason celebrities are never spotted without their shade.
+“There’s a reason celebrities are never spotted without their shades.
 Sunglasses can be the best accessory, especially if you are having a bad day, feel extra sleepy, or have a hangover.
 Glasses cover everything.” —Berger

 If you have to adjust something more than once, put it back

 “The key to having great style is to buy things that fit you properly (or have them altered by a tailor).
-If you’re not sure, a good rule of thumb is if you have to adjust it more than once while you’re trying it on then it’s not for you.
-It should feel comfortable.” —Lindsay Narain, designer, founder and creative director of Vaughan clothing
+If you’re not sure, a good rule of thumb is if you have to adjust it more than once while you’re trying it on, then it’s not for you.
+It should feel comfortable.” —Lindsay Narain, designer, founder, and creative director of Vaughan clothing

 Find your white Hermes scarf